Web UI

 Section titled “Empty states and deep links”

-- No Bluetooth devices configured → Scan for devices opens Configuration → Devices → Discovery & import and starts a scan immediately.
+- No Bluetooth devices configured → Scan for devices opens the Bluetooth tab and launches the Scan nearby modal.

 - No Bluetooth adapter detected → Add adapter opens Configuration → Bluetooth, inserts an empty manual adapter row, and focuses the first field.